awesome-it-ternopil/docker-aerospike-example/README.md

    stable"
 ```

-### 2. You should be able to provide configuration purely through environment variables.
+## 2. You should be able to provide configuration purely through environment variables

 ```
 export DOCKER_HOST=tcp://127.0.0.1:2375
 ```